 RecX at Virginia Wesleyan strives to provide quality recreational opportunities to the campus community regardless of skill or experience.
-Its primary mission is to promote personal growth, social fellowship, and healthy lifestyle choices through participation in challenging and fun activities.
+Through fitness, aquatics, recreational sports, and outdoor activity programming, its primary mission is to promote personal growth, social fellowship, and healthy lifestyle choices.
 All of the programs emphasize student involvement and leadership to determine the direction of yearly goals.
 Students may get involved in campus recreation as a participant in a variety of RecX programs or as a student employee.
-For more detailed information about any of the programs, policies, or for general rules, please visit the University's website.
+For more detailed information about programs, policies, or general rules, please visit the University's website.